-^{}Dates for semester 1 are announced after students are accepted to the professional program
+^{}Dates for semester 1 are announced after students are accepted to the professional program Dates for semester 4 will be announced early in semester 2.

 FIELDWORK

 Details regarding fieldwork selection, policies and procedures may be found in the Student Fieldwork Manual, which is updated and provided to each class prior to the first level I experience.